CauaKath/CauaKath/README.md

-### Hi there, my name is Cauã

-#### I'm a back-end developer with some front-end experience, and I have 2/3 years of contact with programming.
+## Hi my name is Cauã, I'm a back-end developer with some front-end experience.

 <hr>